 Another option for guns are trigger locks.
 Usually they are provided when a person purchases their gun.
 If trigger locks are in place the accidental handling by a child can prevent their death.
 It seems surreal we have so many killings by guns.
 Every time there is a mass shooting or a child is killed by a gun at home there is an outcry for gun reform.
 However because of the constitution gun advocates insist it is their right.
 I think we all agree on that but the extent some gun owners push the limits to obtain an arsenal is in my opinion irrational.
 If we lived in Iraq maybe an arsenal would be appropriate.
 There are no limits on how many guns an individual can have in this country and I think there should be regulations in place so it would be impossible own an arsenal.

 Sometime I think people do not value this precious life we were given; being reckless and non caring they bypass the love and beauty we were put on earth to enjoy.
-I do think guns have their place for hunting( If you have so many guns, it’s good to use gun safe organizer for that ), target practice, and collecting; but our society has turned gun ownership into a topic for arguing and defensiveness.
+I do think guns have their place for hunting( If you have so many guns, it’s good to use American security safe accessories for that ), target practice, and collecting; but our society has turned gun ownership into a topic for arguing and defensiveness.
 There are groups in the U.S. Who enjoy heckling non-gun owners with angry phrases that are nonsensical.
 On the other hand we have non-gun owners who push their puritan values on others and make matters worse.
 Both groups are equally at fault and need to find a happy medium.
 Seems it is an impossible feat these days.